 In 1064 Harold made a journey across the Channel.
 He was shipwrecked off the coast of Ponthieu when his ship was blown off course and he was brought before William of Normandy.
 Some sources indicate that he was held under house arrest, but it may have been that his ship needed repairs, or he may have remained in Normandy to negotiate release of his brother and nephew.
 Indeed, it may have been that this was the reason for the journey.

 While in Normandy, Harold rode into battle with William and, after the defeat of Conan of Brittany, Harold was knighted for his service.
 Shortly afterwards Harold returned to England with his nephew Haakon.
 William later claimed that before Harold left Normandy, he had sworn an oath to support William as successor to Edward the Confessor.
 Anglo-Saxon sources do not record this oath.

 King of England

-Edward the Confessor died on 5th January 1066, Harold and his sister, Edith both stated that Edward had nominated Harold as his successor as he lay dying.
-Harold was backed by the Witan and he was crowned on 6th January.
+Edward the Confessor died on 5th January 1066, Harold and his sister, Edith both stated that as he lay dying, Edward had nominated Harold as his successor.
+Harold was backed by the Witan and he was crowned King Harold II on 6th January.
 He knew that William would challenge his appointment as king and stationed men on the south coast.

 The challenge to Harold’s rule came in the Autumn of 1066.
 First to invade was Harald Hardrada of Norway who landed at the Humber estuary.
 Harold immediately raised an army and defeated the Viking army at the Battle of Stamford Bridge on 25th September.

-By December 1066 William had subdued the south and was crowned King of England on 25th December 1066.
+By December 1066 William of Normandy had subdued the south and was crowned King of England on 25th December 1066.
 It would be three more years until he conquered the rest of the country